csiro-energy-systems/circuit-graphs/README.md

 # circuit-graphs

-This project is a passive circuit analysis tool using a graph representation (the [discrete maths kind][graphs_wiki], not the chart/plot kind).
+This project is a passive circuit analysis tool using a graph representation (the [discrete maths kind][graphs], not the chart/plot kind).
 At present, it is possible to create a circuit from a set of nodes and edges, where every edge represents a resistor, and then solve for the current along every edge and voltage at every node.
 Features to come include:

 * AC voltage/current support
 * Support for capacitors/inductors (generalised impedance)